tristan-sebens/metl/readme.md

 the structure of the output data, including the names of the fields, their units, and other miscellaneous attributes.

-`metl` was designed an implemented by the MESA group of Auke Bay Laboratories specifically to upload data into the ABLTAG database.
+`metl` was designed and implemented by the MESA group of Auke Bay Laboratories specifically to upload data into the ABLTAG database.
 As such, `Decoder` objects default to using output `FieldMap` objects which are pre-configured to output data in the format expected by the ABLTAG